jexxa-projects/JexxaTutorials/BookStore/README-PatternLanguage.md

 *   Optional: A postgres DB

 ## A pattern language for your application core
-In the [architecture of Jexxa](https://jexxa-projects.github.io/Jexxa/jexxa_architecture.html) we describe that Jexxa does not require any special annotations.
-Main reason is that framework related annotations can tightly couple your application core to a specific technology stack.
-Therefore, framework specific annotations should not be used within the application core.

-Instead, define and use your own annotations that are specific for your application.
-These annotations can then be used by a framework.

-### Framework-agnostic annotations
-Annotations as pure meta-information can be used your developing teams to make a so-called __pattern language__ explicit.
-The pattern language is part of the micro architecture of an application and allows your developers to quickly navigate through the source code.
+Most developers are aware of design pattern and use them when developing software.
+A pattern language goes one step further and describes how and which design patterns are allowed to interact with each other.
+Ideally, a pattern language achieves 100% pattern consistency, so that all classes of an application and their relationships can be clearly mapped to the pattern language.

 Instead of reading and understanding the source code again and again, a developer can navigate through the code based on these patterns.
 For example if the application uses the pattern language of DDD, and you have to change the business logic of your application core the corresponding code must be within an `Aggregate`.
-So you can directly navigate to the `Aggregate` and skip all remaining elements.

-Even if you not use the pattern language of DDD, the developers typically used some patterns to implement the application.
+Another example is, that an `ApplicationSerivce` must access all existing `Aggregates` through a `Repository`.

 To make these patterns explicit, I strongly recommend annotating all classes within the application core with their corresponding element of the pattern language.
 Classes that cannot be assigned to a specific element typically violate some design principles such as the single responsibility principle.
 In case of a durable software system, you will get the following advantages: